 Say “Hey Google” to get the job done!
 The voice-responsive Google Home assistant works for your security, convenience, and entertainment.
 Just say the command and Google Assistant can activate home security, adjust lights, tell a joke… and perhaps change the TV volume, start your coffeemaker and accomplish lots more with home automation – depending on which security system you choose.
 Here we share six best security systems that work with Google Home.

 Each security company below is best in a different way.
 For example:

-- Scout leads with quick and cheap do-it-yourself (DIY) security installation.
-Monitor alerts yourself or pay for pro support.
+SimpliSafe leads with quick and cheap do-it-yourself (DIY) security installation.
+You can monitor alerts yourself or pay for professional monitoring.

 Read on for details about how these leading security companies work with Google Home.